rhewitt22/advanced-spatial-analysis/about.md

 ## Professional Work

 My first position with the U.S. Fish &amp; Wildlife Service was under the Chesapeake Bay Nutria Eradication Program (CBNEP).
-I worked as the GIS Analyst along with 10+ highly experience field staff who searched for and removed nutria, a small wetland rodent, from the Chesapeake Bay.
-Althought I worked for the Chesapeake Bay Field Office I was stationed on Maryland's Eastern Shore where I lived and worked on Blackwater National Wildlife Refuge.
+I worked as the GIS Analyst along with 10+ highly experienced field staff who searched for and removed nutria, a small wetland rodent, from the Chesapeake Bay.
+Although I worked for the Chesapeake Bay Field Office I was stationed on Maryland's Eastern Shore where I lived and worked on Blackwater National Wildlife Refuge.

 Currently I work in the Southeast Region of the U.S. Fish &amp; Wildlife Service in Atlanta, GA as a GIS Analyst.
 I provide mapping and data management support to the Ecological Services program throughout the Southeast Region.